Frequently Asked Questions

 Q. What are the benefits of Rentplus for tenants?

 A. The Rentplus model is designed for aspirant homeowners who are unable to purchase a home for a variety of reasons, including lack of savings for a deposit.
 With Rentplus, tenants are offered:

-o A new home at an Affordable rent (80% of market rent or LHA, whichever is lower), with lower running costs
+o A new home at an Affordable Intermediate Rent (80% of market rent or LHA on initial let, whichever is lower), with lower running costs

-Access to arange of mortgage products and competitive interest rates
+o Access to a range of mortgage products and competitive interest rates

 Q. Who are Rentplus homes for?

 A: Rentplus homes are suitable for anyone who is local to the area, is working or in training, has an aspiration to own their own home at some point in the future, has an income of less than £80,000 p.a. (in line with ‘Help to Buy Shared Ownership’) and is currently unable to save for a deposit.
 To be considered households will generally need to be registered on their local authority choice based lettings housing register, shared ownership register or Help to Buy register

 Q. How are the homes allocated?